alliance-11/file-upload-fullstack/README.md

 In this live coding example we gonna show:

-- How to handle file uploads in Express with the package multer
+- How to show an image preview before upload
 - How to encode binary data into a base64 encoded string
-- How to upload received files to a cloud provider
+- How to handle file uploads to a FileProvider with the package Cloudinary
-- How to upload mixed content (JSON data + file) from a React frontend using FormData
-- How to show an image preview before upload
+- How to store resulting URL in user database

 Let the upload games begin...